Walt Disney Treasures: Wave Five

 The fifth wave of Walt Disney Treasures was released on December 6, 2005.
 Starting with this wave the DVD cases are now single opening, but the same size as the previous.
 125,000 sets were produced.

 The Chronological Donald, Volume Two

 This set covers the second leg of Donald Duck's long career, from 1942 to 1946, including World War II.
 Most international releases of this set do not include the bonus feature "From the Vault".
 Six of the eight cartoons are instead included in the main list of shorts, while the shorts Commando Duck and Der Fuehrer's Face are absent.
 The omission of these shorts has not been explained.
-Also omitted from the international release is the short Donald's Crime, but this omission was probably a mistake, as all versions of the The Great Mouse Detective DVD include it.
+Also omitted from the international release is the short Donald's Crime, but this omission was probably a mistake, as all versions of The Great Mouse Detective DVD include it.
 The Chronological Donald, Volume Two did not receive the beautiful restoration of Volume One.
 Prints are worn and the image quality is visibly worse than all earlier Disney Treasures Volumes.